erinknowles0501/reactive-v-dom-platform/README.md

 - How many elements beneath it to render (v-for)....

 Altogether sounds like we do need the PlatformElement.
 Come back to this.

+### #9

+It's been pointed out that the JS DOMParser returns ELEMENTS, and they're just not attached to the document yet.
+This suggests parsing and rendering in the same step, and doing away with the PlatformElement class.

+Okay spitballing:

+- Dependency class for each component - knows the reactive elements of the component (down to the 'next' component).
+This is where getters and setter are set?
+Sure.
+It also generates small bits of code that can be re-run when a specific prop updates - for example, if `greeting` updates, it knows that the element associated with it needs to have its text re-parsed.
+So, the Dep class, needs to have the component's prop names, their current values ?, set their gets and sets, and parse what each prop needs to do when updated - for example, change the amount of elements in a list (v-for), add or remove a class, enable or disable an attribute, or update text.
+Text by the way is in the form ['Hello ', props.greeting, '!']; Or whatever.

+Total functionality needed rn:

+- reactivity:
+  - need to

+---

+TODO: (Do these ONE AT A TIME).

+- // Remove PlatformElement
+- // Render from Component
+- Clean up this.reactive and this.props and etc, gross
+- Get everything in place as I want it, and considered (but also - consider future functionality!)
+- Update README at least somewhat
+- Get building on netlify
+- Resolve any "look this up" or "think this through" TODOs
+- Look into and create functionality for text nodes.
+- ?
+Implement parse-nested-component
+- ?
+Implement $emit

+- instead of updating prop value in platform element when setter, might get better results if, when change data, call render() again (from component).
+- Initial load - build getter and setter chain.
+Then if value is changed, you just call render on a component and all of its children.
+Render would parse AND create the DOM. \*\* use diff algo

+With Rob - get further along with Vue clone and finish presentation.
+However far with vue clone - suggests trying to get implementation as it is currently into something internally consistent and is refactored to have no extraneous pieces - have the architecture and concepts as simple as possible and still work - refactor.
+Finish TODOs.
+Zero in on fixing what's here instead of adding features.

+- effective whiteboarding with self - whole class of skills in software architecture - some of those skills really come from experience, some come from more general concepts and ideas.
+Books on software architecture and software design.
+- Devin personally: tries not to think too much in terms of the programming lang itself, try to design using things which could be implemented in one way or another independent of language.
+- The object of implementation is HOW to actually maintain those complexity-avoiding and encapsulating forms
+- think in two different ways

+  - functionality (like, what 'stories' can i tell with this software - like "i have to be able to update X"- as a user of my code, doing this should do this - props should update)
+  - vs structure and design - need to think "what are the modules involved" - what other modules does it know about etc.

+- How avoid needed an element class - it's the sort of thing that you recognize when you're implementing because the JS DOM parser happens to return an element.